harness/developer-hub/docs/internal-developer-portal/flows/idp-stage.md

 Following is the output variable of this step.

-1. **repositoryUrl** : The URL of the repository created eg; `https://github.com/org-name/repo-name` and this variable could be used in other steps in the pipeline by using this **JEXL** expression `<+pipeline.stages.idp.spec.execution.steps.createrepo.output.outputVariables.repositoryUrl>`
+1. **repositoryUrl** : The URL of the repository created eg; `https://github.com/org-name/repo-name` and this variable could be used in other steps in the pipeline by using this **JEXL** expression as a stage variable `<+pipeline.stages.idp.spec.execution.steps.createrepo.output.outputVariables.repositoryUrl>`

 These output variable could be viewed under the output tab in
 ![](./static/output-createrepo.png)